-Workshops are for groups of ten or more, are one hour in length, and can be booked Monday through Friday between June 3 and August 9, 2013.
+The Durham Museum offers a wide variety of summer workshops for groups of ten or more children ages 5-7 & 8-12.
+All workshops are one hour in length and can be booked Monday through Friday between June 2 and August 8.

 Summer Workshop Reservation Process

 In order to accommodate the scheduling needs of all groups, The Durham Museum has established a schedule of available time slots.
 Please choose one of these options when planning your field trip.
 Special accommodations can be made for groups larger than 25 students.

 Reservations are made on a first come, first serve basis and must be made at least three weeks in advance.

 All one-hour workshops are $5 per child.
 The museum admits one staff member or teacher per ten children at no additional charge.
 For reservations or additional information, call The Durham’s Education Department at 402.444.5027 or email email@example.com.

 Everyone knows how your five senses work together in your daily life, but have you stopped to think how they relate to fear.
 Join us as we take a different look at our five senses through interactive games and experiments that are sure to have your students more aware of the world around them.

 Games, Galore and More!